synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 by inserting the message hashes into the Origin Merkle, which makes it possible to prove that message was sent using the Merkle proof against the Origin Merkle Root.
 This essentially compresses the list of messages into a single 32-byte value that needs to be stored on the [destination chain](#destination-chain).
-The Origin is responsible for the following:
-1. Formatting the sent message payloads, and inserting their hashes into the Origin Merkle Tree.
-2. Keeping track of its own historical [states](#state).
-3. Enforcing minimum [tip](#tips) values for sent base messages based on the provided execution requests.
-4. Distributing the collected tips upon request from a local AgentManager contract.

 ### Permissioned
 As opposed to [permissionless](#permissionless), a permissioned system requires someone who is in a position of authority